JasonSWFu/Quality-Net/README.md

 ### Major Contribution
-1) Quality-Net is the first end-to-end, and non-intrusive quality assessment model to yield frame-level quality.
+Quality-Net is the first "end-to-end", and "non-intrusive" quality assessment model to yield "frame-level" quality.

 For more details and evaluation results, please check out our  [paper](https://arxiv.org/ftp/arxiv/papers/1808/1808.05344.pdf).